FLC Capital Advisors Purchases Shares of 366 Thermo Fisher Scientific Inc. (NYSE:TMO)

 FLC Capital Advisors purchased a new stake in shares of Thermo Fisher Scientific Inc. (NYSE:TMO) during the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm purchased 366 shares of the medical research company’s stock, valued at approximately $209,000.

 Several other institutional investors have also recently modified their holdings of the company.
 State Street Corp grew its position in shares of Thermo Fisher Scientific by 2.1% during the second quarter.
 State Street Corp now owns 15,553,658 shares of the medical research company’s stock valued at $7,850,342,000 after purchasing an additional 318,930 shares in the last quarter.
-Price T Rowe Associates Inc. MD grew its position in Thermo Fisher Scientific by 19.1% in the second quarter.
-Price T Rowe Associates Inc. MD now owns 13,316,751 shares of the medical research company’s stock worth $6,717,901,000 after acquiring an additional 2,133,690 shares in the last quarter.
-Geode Capital Management LLC grew its position in Thermo Fisher Scientific by 2.9% in the second quarter.
-Geode Capital Management LLC now owns 6,070,059 shares of the medical research company’s stock worth $3,052,801,000 after acquiring an additional 173,240 shares in the last quarter.
+Price T Rowe Associates Inc. MD grew its position in shares of Thermo Fisher Scientific by 19.1% during the second quarter.
+Price T Rowe Associates Inc. MD now owns 13,316,751 shares of the medical research company’s stock valued at $6,717,901,000 after purchasing an additional 2,133,690 shares in the last quarter.
+Geode Capital Management LLC grew its position in shares of Thermo Fisher Scientific by 2.9% during the second quarter.
+Geode Capital Management LLC now owns 6,070,059 shares of the medical research company’s stock valued at $3,052,801,000 after purchasing an additional 173,240 shares in the last quarter.
 Bank of New York Mellon Corp grew its position in Thermo Fisher Scientific by 10.6% in the second quarter.
 Bank of New York Mellon Corp now owns 3,993,588 shares of the medical research company’s stock worth $2,014,647,000 after acquiring an additional 381,863 shares in the last quarter.
 Finally, Clearbridge Investments LLC grew its position in Thermo Fisher Scientific by 0.8% in the second quarter.
 Clearbridge Investments LLC now owns 2,956,545 shares of the medical research company’s stock worth $1,491,488,000 after acquiring an additional 24,684 shares in the last quarter.
 Hedge funds and other institutional investors own 85.47% of the company’s stock.

-In other news, COO Mark Stevenson sold 26,925 shares of the business’s stock in a transaction on Monday, November 1st.
-The shares were sold at an average price of $632.69, for a total transaction of $17,035,178.25.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In other Thermo Fisher Scientific news, COO Mark Stevenson sold 26,925 shares of Thermo Fisher Scientific stock in a transaction on Monday, November 1st.
+The shares were sold at an average price of $632.69, for a total value of $17,035,178.25.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
 Also, CFO Stephen Williamson sold 22,550 shares of the business’s stock in a transaction on Tuesday, November 2nd.
 The shares were sold at an average price of $638.10, for a total transaction of $14,389,155.00.
 The disclosure for this sale can be found here.
-0.44% of the stock is currently owned by insiders.
+Insiders own 0.44% of the company’s stock.

 Thermo Fisher Scientific (NYSE:TMO) last issued its quarterly earnings data on Wednesday, October 27th.
 The medical research company reported $5.76 EPS for the quarter, topping analysts’ consensus estimates of $4.67 by $1.09.
+The company had revenue of $9.33 billion during the quarter, compared to the consensus estimate of $8.41 billion.
 Thermo Fisher Scientific had a net margin of 21.93% and a return on equity of 28.14%.
-The company had revenue of $9.33 billion during the quarter, compared to the consensus estimate of $8.41 billion.
+Thermo Fisher Scientific’s revenue for the quarter was up 9.5% compared to the same quarter last year.
 During the same quarter in the previous year, the firm posted $5.63 earnings per share.
-Thermo Fisher Scientific’s revenue for the quarter was up 9.5% compared to the same quarter last year.
-On average, sell-side analysts expect that Thermo Fisher Scientific Inc. will post 23.4 EPS for the current year.
+On average, analysts forecast that Thermo Fisher Scientific Inc. will post 23.4 earnings per share for the current year.

-Thermo Fisher Scientific announced that its board has approved a stock repurchase plan on Thursday, September 23rd that allows the company to repurchase $3.00 billion in outstanding shares.
-This repurchase authorization allows the medical research company to repurchase up to 1.3% of its shares through open market purchases.
-Shares repurchase plans are usually an indication that the company’s board believes its shares are undervalued.
+Thermo Fisher Scientific announced that its Board of Directors has authorized a share repurchase plan on Thursday, September 23rd that authorizes the company to buyback $3.00 billion in outstanding shares.
+This buyback authorization authorizes the medical research company to purchase up to 1.3% of its shares through open market purchases.
+Shares buyback plans are usually a sign that the company’s board of directors believes its shares are undervalued.

-The company also recently declared a quarterly dividend, which will be paid on Friday, January 14th.
-Shareholders of record on Wednesday, December 15th will be issued a $0.26 dividend.
-This represents a $1.04 annualized dividend and a yield of 0.16%.
-The ex-dividend date of this dividend is Tuesday, December 14th.
-Thermo Fisher Scientific’s dividend payout ratio is currently 4.83%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, January 14th.
+Investors of record on Wednesday, December 15th will be paid a $0.26 dividend.
+This represents a $1.04 dividend on an annualized basis and a yield of 0.16%.
+The ex-dividend date is Tuesday, December 14th.
+Thermo Fisher Scientific’s dividend payout ratio (DPR) is 4.83%.

 Several research analysts recently commented on TMO shares.
+Cowen lifted their price target on Thermo Fisher Scientific from $655.00 to $696.00 and gave the stock an “outperform” rating in a research report on Thursday, October 14th.
 BTIG Research lifted their price target on Thermo Fisher Scientific from $610.00 to $700.00 and gave the stock a “buy” rating in a research report on Wednesday, September 22nd.
-The Goldman Sachs Group upgraded Thermo Fisher Scientific from a “buy” rating to a “conviction-buy” rating in a research report on Thursday, September 23rd.
-JPMorgan Chase & Co. boosted their target price on Thermo Fisher Scientific from $600.00 to $700.00 and gave the company an “overweight” rating in a research report on Monday, September 20th.
-Citigroup boosted their target price on Thermo Fisher Scientific from $700.00 to $715.00 and gave the company a “buy” rating in a research report on Thursday, October 28th.
-Finally, Cowen boosted their target price on Thermo Fisher Scientific from $655.00 to $696.00 and gave the company an “outperform” rating in a research report on Thursday, October 14th.
+KeyCorp lifted their price target on Thermo Fisher Scientific from $555.00 to $710.00 and gave the stock an “overweight” rating in a research report on Monday, September 20th.
+UBS Group boosted their target price on Thermo Fisher Scientific from $595.00 to $670.00 and gave the company a “buy” rating in a research report on Tuesday, September 21st.
+Finally, Robert W. Baird boosted their target price on Thermo Fisher Scientific from $635.00 to $657.00 and gave the company an “outperform” rating in a research report on Thursday, October 28th.
 One equities research analyst has rated the stock with a sell rating, three have given a hold rating, fifteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
 According to data from MarketBeat, the company presently has an average rating of “Buy” and a consensus target price of $613.89.

 About Thermo Fisher Scientific